chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 docker exec -it broker-eu bin/pulsar-admin clusters create --url http://broker-us:8080 --broker-url pulsar://broker-us:6650 cluster-us
 ```

 - **Step 6**.
 Create Tenants and Namespaces.
-Since we don't setup a global configuration store for three clusters,
+Since we don't setup a global configuration store for the clusters,
-these two clusters don't share tenants and namespace policies, so you have to create the tenants and namespaces on all
+the clusters don't share tenants and namespace policies, so you have to create the tenants and namespaces on all
-two clusters.
+clusters.

 ```
 docker exec -it broker-us bin/pulsar-admin tenants create my-tenant --allowed-clusters cluster-us,cluster-eu